ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 Chapter 1 has laid the theoretical groundwork for rapid development.
 In the coming chapters we’ll implement our philosophy, create our development process and actually build the Photosphere application.

 In chapters 2 and 3 we create a simple monolithic version of Photosphere as shown in figure 1.6.
-We’ll use this as a vehicle through which to explain foundations of good development principles and process.
+We’ll use this as a vehicle through which to explain the foundations of an effective development process.

 ![Figure 1.6:  The Photosphere example application: the simple monolithic version](/assets/images/chapter-1/1-6-photosphere-monolithic.png "Figure 1.6:  The Photosphere example application: the simple monolithic version")